alexis-dotnet/ExchangeAPI/README.md

         }
 ```

-Several testing users will be created on this step, as included in DbInitializer.csÑ
+Several testing users will be created on this step, as included in DbInitializer.cs:

 ```
     public static class DbInitializer
     {
         public static void Initialize(MainContext context)
         {